simonmichael/hledger/DOWNLOAD.markdown

 </style>

 Here are pre-built hledger binaries which you can download.
-There is no installation wizard but they should "just work" if you make them executable and run them.
-For more help and alternate installation methods, please see the <a href="../MANUAL.html#installing">installation docs</a>.
+There is no installation wizard but they should work if you decompress and make them executable.
+Please <a href="DEVELOPMENT.html#support">report</a> problems and for more help and alternate installation methods, see the <a href="../MANUAL.html#installing">installation docs</a>.

 <table id="platformdocs">
   <tr>